 On March 29, 2023, the Company received written notice from Nasdaq indicating that the Company is no longer in compliance with the minimum Market Value of Listed Securities ("MVLS") of \$50,000,000 required for continued listing on The Nasdaq Global Market (the "MVLS Requirement").
 In accordance with Nasdaq rules, the Company has a period of 180 calendar days, or until September 25, 2023 (the "Compliance Date"), to regain compliance with the MVLS Requirement.
-If, at any time before the Compliance bate, the market value of the Company's listed securities closes at \$50,000,000 or more for a minimum of 10 consecutive business days, the Staff will provide written notification to the Company that it has regained compliance with the MVLS Requirement.
+If, at any time before the Compliance Date, the market value of the Company's listed securities closes at \$50,000,000 or more for a minimum of 10 consecutive business days, the Staff will provide written notification to the Company that it has regained compliance with the MVLS Requirement.
 If the Company does not regain compliance with the MVLS Requirement by the Compliance Date, the Company will receive written notification that its securities are subject to delisting.
 At that time, the Company may appeal the delisting determination to a Nasdaq Listing Qualifications Panel.
 There can be no assurance that such appeal would be successful and Nasdaq would grant the Company's request for continued listing.
 If the Company does not regain compliance with the MVLS Requirement by the Compliance Date, the Company may also be able to transfer the listing of its Class A Common Stock to the Nasdaq Capital Market, provided that the Company then meets the applicable requirements for continued listing on the Nasdaq Capital Market.
-Nasdaq determined that for 10 consecutive business days from July 72, 2023, hasdaq notified the Company that the Company has regained compliance with the MVLS Requirement, and the matter is now closed.
+Nasdaq determined that for 10 consecutive business days from July 7, 2023 to July 20, 2023, the Company's market value of listed securities was \$50,000,000 or greater.
+On July 21, 2023, Nasdaq notified the Company that the Company has regained compliance with the MVLS Requirement, and the matter is now closed.

 On May 11, 2023, we received further notice from Nasdaq that we are not in compliance with Nasdaq Listing Rule 5450(a)(1), as the minimum bid price of our Class A Common Stock had been below \$1.00 per share for 30 consecutive business days (the "Minimum Bid Price Requirement").
 In accordance with Nasdaq Listing Rules, we have 180 calendar days, or until November 7, 2023, to regain compliance with the Minimum Bid Price Requirement.
 To regain compliance, the minimum bid price of our Class A Common Stock must meet or exceed \$1.00 per share for a minimum of ten consecutive business days during this 180-calendar day grace period.
 In the event we do not regain compliance with the Minimum Bid Price Requirement by November 7, 2023, we may be eligible for an additional 180-calendar day compliance period if we elect to transfer to The Nasdaq Capital Market to take advantage of the additional compliance period offered on that market.
-On July 25, 2023, the Company received written notice from Nasdaq notifying the Company that since the closed by price for its Class A Common Stock was \$1.00 per share or greater for ten consecutive business days, the Company has regained compliance with the Minimum Bid matter is now
+On July 25, 2023, the Company received written notice from Nasdaq notifying the Company that since the closing bid price for its Class A Common Stock was \$1.00 per share or greater for ten consecutive business days, the Company has regained compliance with the Minimum Bid Requirement, and this matter is now closed.